WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 One of the nice things about this thread-local storage design is that it is declarative enough to admit multiple implementation strategies.
-A naive implementation would be to store thread-local global values in a concurrent hash map keyed by triples of instance, global, and thread IDs.
+A naive implementation would be to store thread-local global values in a concurrent hash map keyed by global and thread IDs.
 Thread-local global accesses would lower to accesses to this hash map.

-A more sophisticated implementation would be to store TLS blocks containing all the thread-local globals for a module in the map and use pairs of instance and thread IDs as the keys instead of triples.
+A more sophisticated implementation would be to store TLS blocks containing all the thread-local globals for a module in a map keyed by pairs of instance and thread IDs.
 Thread-local global accesses would then lower to accesses to the hash map to get the TLS block base address followed by applications of an offset to access the global within the block.
 This implementation has the advantage that the TLS block base address can be reused across accesses to multiple thread-local globals, and in the extreme could be pinned to a register to eliminate all but the initial hash map access for each instance on each thread.

+A further optimization would be to store a table of TLS bases indexed by thread ID on each instance or indexed by instance ID in engine-native TLS, depending on whether the number of threads or instances in the system is expected to be lower.
+Assuming indices can be safely reused, this allows the lookup to use direct indexing rather than hashing, speeding up the fast path.

 This design also allows implementations to be flexible regarding when they initialize thread-local globals.
 An engine wishing to eagerly initialize the globals would initialize the new TLS for every